Material

 The properties of beech wood

-Hard yet flexible - this was the beech wood with which Michael Thonet succeeded in the 1830s in making furniture using the bentwood technique, i.e. bending the solid wood under the action of steam.
-Since then, beech wood, which until then had been used mainly as fuel, has become an important raw material for the furniture industry.
-Due to many other advantages it is used in our products - in furniture, toys as well as kitchen and household appliances: - Beech wood is extremely hard, thus immensely robust and durable.
-The naturally elastic and flexible wood is ideally suited for the bentwood technique, with which the wood can be bent into almost any shape.
+Hard yet flexible—that was beech wood, which Michael Thonet used in the 1830s to successfully craft furniture using the bentwood technique, that is, bending solid wood under the influence of steam.
+Since then, beech wood—which had previously been used primarily as fuel—has become an important raw material for the furniture industry.
+Due to its many other advantages, it is used in our products—including furniture, toys, and kitchen and household appliances:

 Since beech wood is not weather-resistant, furniture made of it can be used outdoors only with a protective surface treatment.
 For daily cleaning, a dry or slightly damp cloth is sufficient.
 Our professional furniture care products are suitable for care and protection.